 Getting these campaigns setup and effectively running can transform your business.
 We have a few tips to help you get started.

 Five Tips To Get You Started With Pay Per Click Advertising

 - Create landing pages: When someone clicks on your ad, they should be directed to a page that answers their question, explains why they should work with you, and offers multiple ways for them to get in touch with you.
 Most times, this will not be a page that already exists on your website but will need to be a new page.
-For example, compare our main page about our website design service (here) and our landing page about the same service (here).
-You’ll notice there’s more detail, a tracking URL, multiple call to actions, and a free resource on our landing page.
+For example, you may notice more detail, a tracking URL, multiple call to actions, or a free resource on a landing page.